 If you only had nine months to live…what would your DREAM be?

-Dreams can be as simple as paying a heating bill to relieve financial stress, creating happy memories, meeting a personal hero—any request that provides support and compassion.
+Dreams can be as simple as basic needs items, creating happy memories, meeting a personal hero—any request that provides support and compassion.
 Through this non-medical form of end-of-life compassionate care, Dreams provide inspiration, comfort and closure to Dreamers and their families.